 Date:

-I,accessible, and f , hereby authorized the following information: orize Pacific School of Religion staff to disclose, mai
+I, , hereby authorize Pacific School of Religion staff to disclose,

+make accessib le, and furnish the following information:

 Official Transcript

 Financial Aid Record(s)

 Disciplinary Information

 Student Accounts Information

 Dean's Office File(s)

 Housing File(s)

 Other: Description:

-to Relationship to student .
+to .
+Relationship to student

-(Name of person or entity to whom records are to be released) Relationship to student
+(Name of perso n or entity to whom records are to be released)

-Email-
+Fmail:

-(Email a ddress of person or entity to whom records are being released)
+address of person or entity to whom records are being released)

-Phone No.: me number of person or entity to whom record
+(Email raddress of person of entity to whom records are being released,

+Phone No.:

-(Pho me number of person or entity to whom record is are to be released)
+(Phe one number of person or entity to whom records are to be released)

-Th

-Luese records w rill be used for the purpose of
+These records will be used for the purpose of

-This release shall Il be offective until unless revoked by me in pariting
+This release sh all be effective until unless revoked by me in writing.

-This release sha (Date) unless revoked by me in writing.
+(Date)

-(Callarian ID Mars) ber) (Student Phone Number) (Student Ernail Address)
+(Colleague ID Nun nber) (Student Phone Number) (Student Email Address)

-(considire in Milli (Student Finds Number) (Student Email Address)

-(Student Mailing Ad idress)
+(Student Mailing A Address)

-(Student Signature)
+(Student Signature